What Is LinkedIn SSI And Why Is It Important?

 Once you know the benefits of a high SSI score, you get motivated to keep doing the right thing to improve your score, and that includes posting relevant and meaningful posts to your LinkedIn profile.
 By so doing, you can become a trusted source of information in your area of expertise.
 You become a trusted source of insight to the members of your groups.
 The shortest cut possible into sealing a sale deal is by being trustworthy.

 One thing that gives a salesperson satisfaction is not just making a sale, but getting an appointment.
 Securing a sit-down with a potential client is a big win.
 By building a vast network with people in the decision-making tables, can make it quite easy for you to get appointments.
 LinkedIn Social Selling Index helps you to create such networks.
-LinkedIn can also help you in identifying new prospects as you pursue the ones you already have.
+LinkedIn Sales Navigator can also help you in identifying new prospects as you pursue the ones you already have.
 It also gives you advanced people searches and gives you more granular information to help make better decisions.

 Should I Treat the Four Elements of SSI With Equal Concern?